Send requests for human review

 print("An error occurred:", e)

-Create a request with the formId of the form you created.
+Create a request with the ID of the form/review template you created.

-Pass the field values and optionally some meta data.
+Pass the field values as shown in the review template editor (click "API Request") and optionally some meta data.

 const reviewRequest = gotoHuman.createReview(GOTOHUMAN_FORM_ID)